-Christopher A. McNally is a Professor of Political Economy at Chaminade University and Nonresident Fellow at the East-West Center in Honolulu, USA.
-His research focuses on comparative capitalisms, especially the nature and logic of China’s capitalist transition.
-He is also working on a book project that studies the implications of China’s capitalist reemergence on the global order.
+Christopher A. McNally is a Professor of Political Economy at Chaminade University and Adjunct Senior Fellow at the East-West Center in Honolulu, USA.
+His research focuses on comparative capitalisms, especially the nature and logic of China’s capitalist transition and Sino-Capitalism.
+He is also working on a research project that studies the implications of China’s international reemergence on the global order.

 B.A. – University of California, Berkeley, USA, Asian Studies, December 1988

 M.A. – University of Washington, Seattle, USA, Political Science, March 1994

 Ph.D. – University of Washington, Seattle, USA, Political Science, August 2000

 “Rebalancing China’s Political Economy,” guest editor (with B. Luethje) of a special issue in the Journal of Contemporary Chinese Affairs, no. 4, 2013, German Institute of Global and Area Studies, Hamburg, Germany; available at: http://journals.sub.uni-hamburg.de/giga/jcca/issue/view/100

 Cross-Border Governance in Asia – Regional Issues and Mechanisms, co-editor (with G. Shabbir Cheema and Vesselin Popovski), Tokyo: United Nations University Press, 2011 (ISBN: 978-92-808-1193-3).

 China’s Emergent Political Economy – Capitalism in the Dragon’s Lair, sole editor and contributor, London and New York: Routledge, 2008 (ISBN: 978-0-415-42572-8); published as a paperback in July 2009 (ISBN: 978-0-415-49718-3).